Radio Moscow

-Radio Moscow (Pадио Москва), also known as Radio Moscow World Service, was the official international broadcasting station of the Union of Soviet Socialist Republics until 1993.
-It was reorganized with a new name: Voice of Russia, which has also since been reorganized and renamed Radio Sputnik.
+Radio Moscow (Pадио Москва), also known as Radio Moscow World Service, was the official international broadcasting station of the Union of Soviet Socialist Republics until 1993, when it was reorganized into Voice of Russia, which was subsequently reorganized and renamed into Radio Sputnik in 2014.
 At its peak, Radio Moscow broadcast in over 70 languages using transmitters in the Soviet Union, Eastern Europe, and Cuba.

 Radio Moscow's interval signal was "Wide Is My Motherland" (Широка страна моя родная).
 Moscow Nights was the station's signature tune since its relaunch as the Radio Moscow World Service in 1978.

 History

 Early years

 Radio Moscow's first foreign language broadcast was in German on 29 October 1929; English and French services soon followed.
 Previously, Radio Moscow broadcast in 1922 with a transmitter station RV-1 in the Moscow region, and a second broadcasting centre came on air at Leningrad in 1925.
 By 1939, Radio Moscow was broadcasting (on mediumwave and shortwave) in English, French, Indonesian, German, Italian and Arabic.
-During the 1930s, Radio Moscow expressed concern about Nazi Germany and its dictator Adolf Hitler, while its Italian mediumwave service was jammed under the orders of Italy's fascist dictator Benito Mussolini during the late 1930s.
+During the 1930s, Radio Moscow expressed concern about Nazi Germany and its dictator Adolf Hitler, while its Italian mediumwave service was jammed under the orders of Italy's Fascist dictator Benito Mussolini during the late 1930s.

 During World War II, Radio Moscow operated an effective international service to Germany and occupied Europe.